How PCOS is diagnosed

 It is recommended that other causes of hyperandrogenism and ovulatory disorders are excluded.

 PCOS is a variable condition that affects women in different ways.
 Some women have only a few, minor symptoms, whereas others may have severe symptoms across all categories.
 You could have PCOS without actually having polycystic ovaries.

 If you think you have any typical symptoms of PCOS you should see your GP who will ask about your symptoms.
 You may be referred for an ultrasound scan to investigate whether you have a high number of cysts in your ovaries (polycystic ovaries).
 The cysts are under-developed sacs called follicles, in which eggs develop.

 You may also need a blood test to measure your hormone levels and to screen for diabetes or a high cholesterol level.
 Once other, rare causes of your symptoms have been ruled out, a diagnosis of PCOS can usually be made if you have 2 or more out of the following 3 criteria:

 - Irregular or infrequent periods; this indicates you are not regularly ovulating

 - Blood tests show high androgen levels (e.g. testosterone) or you just show the physical signs of excess male hormones (e.g. unwanted hair growth)

-- Scans show you have cysts on your ovaries
+- Scans show you have multiple small follicles, or cysts, on your ovaries

 As only two of the above are needed to make a diagnosis, you will not necessarily have to have both an ultrasound scan and blood test before the condition can be confirmed.